aMarCruz/react-native-text-size/README.md

 ---
 **IMPORTANT:**

-**rnTextSize (react-native-text-size) v2.0 is a complete refactoring, before using it, please uninstall the previous version.**
+**rnTextSize (react-native-text-size) v2.0 is a complete refactoring, before using it, please unlink the previous version.**

+**If `react-native unlink` fails, it reverses the changes described in [Manual Installation](https://github.com/aMarCruz/react-native-text-size/wiki/Manual-Installation).**

 ---

 **Requirements:**

 - React Native v0.52.0 or later
-- Targets Androind API 16 and iOS 9.0
+- Targets Android API 16 and iOS 9.0

-The [sample App](https://github.com/aMarCruz/rn-text-size-sample-app) uses RN v0.52.0, which is the minimum version supported by rnTextSize, but you can change it (See your README before testing it).

-To take advantage of features such as `letterSpacing`, and better support for the most modern devices, use RN v0.55 or above.
+The [sample App](https://github.com/aMarCruz/rn-text-size-sample-app) uses RN v0.52.0, which is the minimum version supported by rnTextSize but, to take advantage of features such as `letterSpacing` and better support for the most modern devices, use RN v0.55 or above.

 ## Installation

-Mostly automatic:

 ```bash
 $ yarn add react-native-text-size